discoverygarden/dgi_migrate/scripts/README.md

 NOTE: For small sets being migrated, it is likely that the overhead of multiprocessing may out weight the benefits.
 Initial guesstimate is around a-handful-of-tens to hundreds of items where multiprocessing might become advantageous.

+NOTE: In terms of establishing the `PROCESSES` quantity, there are environmental considerations:
+* Multiprocessing is just to optimize CPU usage; for example, to avoid having CPUs sit unnecessarily idle when there's work to be done.
+* Is Crayfish on the same machine?
+Are derivatives enabled?
+There can be additional load from Crayfish acquiring files from Drupal, or if on the same machine, from the derivatives proper being run.
+* Is the site being used by others?
+If so, it is probably a good idea to play nice and to try to avoid saturating the CPUs, perhaps going so far as to `nice` the migration execution.
+If not, we could target a slight bit of oversaturation, with the expectation that there will be some background I/O overhead on read/write operations that might leave some CPU cycles otherwise unoccupied.

 ### Rollback

 If additional parameters/options need to be passed to the `dgi-migrate:rollback`